-According to the U.S. Bureau of Labor Statistics (BLS), employment for personal financial advisors was expected to increase 32% from 2010 to 2020 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for personal financial advisors were expected to increase 27% from 2012 to 2022, which is considerably faster than average.
 While there is a high turnover rate for this career, potential openings can be hampered by the availability of accounts over the Internet and financial downturns.

-The May 2012 BLS report states that the median annual salary earned by personal financial advisors was $67,520, and the top 25% of earners made more than $111,450 per year.
+The May 2013 BLS report states that the median annual salary earned by personal financial advisors was $75,320, and the top 25% of earners made $124,680 or more per year.
 Highly populated states, such as New York, California, and Texas, had the largest number of personal bankers employed during that time.

 Requirements for Becoming a Professional Banker

 While a graduate degree may be required for upper-level positions, most entry-level personal banking jobs require a bachelor's degree in economics, finance, or a related field.
 Finance and economics programs include coursework in business calculus and statistics, as well as introductory courses in micro and macroeconomics.
 The curricula of finance programs cover topics such as risk management, investment theory, and corporate finance.
 Economics programs include econometrics, quantitative reasoning, and advanced courses in micro and macroeconomics.

 During the summer, many students work as interns for personal banking firms.
 Internships can count toward elective credit, and many students find work through this experience.
 The BLS states that many firms provide intensive on-the-job training for new hires to familiarize them with products and services.